Hirendranath Mukherjee: Career

 He was awarded Padma Bhushan in 1990 and Padma Vibhushan in 1991 by the President of India for his lifelong services.

 He was a writer of numerous articles in both English and Bengali over seven decades; author of nearly 50 published books.

-Hiren Mukerjee was a writer in two languages, English and Bengali, and commanded a distinctive and inimitable style in both.
-Despite the profundity of style and content he could introduce a charming lightheartedness and exuberance, his vocabulary ranging from the classical to the colloquial, and his references being wide, eclectic and polymathic.
-He was also an active epistoler, and replied to every correspondent, always writing in his own hand till his last days.
-Less known perhaps was his amazing command of Sanskrit, from which he quoted aptly and abundantly in his speeches and writings if the occasion demanded, his phenomenal memory coming to his aid.
+Hiren Mukerjee wrote in both English and Bengali, utilizing a style that ranged from formal vocabulary to colloquial terms and incorporated a wide array of references.
+He was an active letter writer who personally handwrote responses to his correspondents throughout his life.
+Additionally, he possessed a strong command of Sanskrit and frequently quoted from it in his speeches and writings.

-Some of his published books are – An Introduction to Socialism, Under Marx's Banner, Marx, Great October, India and the Future, Credo: Some Socialist Affirmations, India and Parliament, India's Struggle for Freedom, Studies of Rabindranath Tagore, Gandhiji, Jawaharlal Nehru, Subhas Chandra Bose and Swami Vivekananda.
-Voluminous writings in Bengali include an impressive and significant book of reminiscences, Tari Hote Teer ("From the Boat to the Shore") and collection of selected articles in two volumes.

 Notwithstanding his shining qualities and often fiery eloquence, in personal demeanour Hiren Mukerjee was a quiet and unassuming personality, even to the point of shyness.
 He died in Kolkata on 30 July 2004 at the age of 96.

 Hailed as the Communist Rishi (ref.
 Sri Gopal Gandhi's obituary in The Hindu dated 1 August 2004), Hirendra Nath Mukerjee left lasting impression on our national life.
 Appropriately, the Parliament of India instituted the "Professor Hiren Mukerjee Memorial Parliamentary Lecture" from 2008 (Hiren Mukerjee's birth centenary year).
-The lecture was the first of its kind in the history of Indian Parliament and indeed a tribute to one of the greatest parliamentarians India has produced.
+The lecture was the first of its kind in the history of Indian Parliament and indeed a tribute to one of the notable parliamentarians of India.
 Held in the Central Hall of Parliament, the first four Memorial Lectures were delivered by Nobel-Laureate Professor Amartya Sen (2008), Nobel Laureate economist/banker Md Yunus (2009), eminent economist Prof. Jagdish Bhagwati (2010) and the Prime Minister of Bhutan, H. E. Lyonchen Jigmi Y. Thinley (2012).
 The Lok Sabha Secretariat also produced a publication entitled "Hiren Mukerjee in Parliament" compiling some of his important speeches in the Lok Sabha spanning 25 years.